googleprojectzero/TinyInst/README.md

 At this time, TinyInst also has an option (exposed through `-patch_return_addresses` flag) to rewrite return addresses into their corresponding values in the non-instrumented code whenever a call occurs.
 Note that, without additional instrumentation, this causes an exception on every return (causing a significant slowdown).
 However, with `-patch_return_addresses`, return instructions also get instrumented similarly to indirect jumps/calls.
 While this resolves returns happening within a module, note that all returns from a non-instrumented into an instrumented module will still cause exceptions.

-Since this is a fairly common case, more performant options for supporting exception handling will be investigated in the future.
-On Windows, for example, this can be accomplished using RtlAddFunctionTable / RtlAddGrowableFunctionTable / RtlInstallFunctionTableCallback APIs.
+On MacOS, `-generate_unwind` can be used instead of `-patch_return_addresses` to support exception handling.
+Unlike `-patch_return_addresses`, `-generate_unwind` has very little overhead.
+A similar options will also be implemented on Windows in the future.

 ## Performance tips